-The goal is to increase economic opportunity, especially in the shoulder months.
+The goal is to support our families and increase economic opportunity for the businesses that support us.
 Autism families are extremely loyal.
 Children/people on the spectrum crave routine and familiar surroundings.
 Once a family has had a successful visit to your establishment, you can bet they will be back AND tell their friends about the experience.

 Become CAN Certified: